helix-editor/helix/book/src/install.md

 ## Pre-built binaries

 Download pre-built binaries from the [GitHub Releases page](https://github.com/helix-editor/helix/releases).
+The tarball contents include an `hx` binary and a `runtime` directory.

-Add the `hx` binary to your system's `$PATH` to use it from the command line, and copy the `runtime` directory into the config directory (for example `~/.config/helix/runtime` on Linux/macOS).
+- Add the `hx` binary to your system's `$PATH` to use it from the command line.
+- Copy the `runtime` directory into a location searched by `hx` (for example `~/.config/helix/runtime` on Linux/macOS).

-The runtime location can be overriden via the HELIX_RUNTIME environment variable.
+The runtime directories searched by `hx` are shown in `hx --health`.
+The runtime location can be overriden via the `HELIX_RUNTIME` environment variable.